httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Partial content to selectively request part of a response
 * The ability to interact with the application easily using a Web browser

-Applications that use HTTP are encouraged to utilise the various features that the protocol offers so that their users receive the maximum benefit from it and to allow it to be deployed in a variety of situations.
+An application that uses HTTP is encouraged to utilise the various features that the protocol offers so that its users receive the maximum benefit from those features and so that the application can be deployed in a variety of situations.
 This document does not require specific features to be used since the appropriate design trade-offs are highly specific to a given situation.
 However, following the practices in {{bp}} is a good starting point.

 # Best Practices for Specifying the Use of HTTP {#bp}